 The violence carried out and its causes are complex, and those instigating atrocities, such as disappearances, including the state and members of these organized criminal groups, sometimes act in collusion.

 The data on the disappearances do not show that the crimes are all committed against homogeneous groups.
 Although most of the victims are male, there are also missing women who could be targets of sex trafficking and gender-based crimes.
 The disappearances span different people, genders, ages, and professionals.
 Even social leaders, activists, police officers, and members of the military are all victims of the disappearances.

-The 70,000 people who disappeared do not include the migrants who disappeared while going through Mexico, becoming victims of trafficking and state-enforced detention practices, among others.
+The 70,000 people who disappeared do not include the migrants who disappeared while going through Mexico, becoming victims of trafficking and state-enforced detention practices.
 The victim diversity suggests that there are different motives for the disappearances.
 However, one factor common among all the cases is persistent impunity.

 Official reports reveal that there are over 3,900 clandestine mass graves in Mexico and more than 30,000 unidentified bodies lying in the morgues.
 These numbers suggest that a large number of the people who disappeared may not be alive, and since they are still not found, it suggests that the government is failing to either identify bodies or dispose of them.